msteinbeck/tinyspline/README.md

 System.loadLibrary("tinysplinejava");
 ```

-Usually compiled languages such as C# and Java provide some kind of container
-for compiled source code.
-To simplify the usage of TinySpline these containers
+To simplify the usage of the bindings the generated source code will be compiled
-will be generated if possible.
-The following table gives an overview of the
+and/or packaged according to the target language idiom.
+The following table gives
-necessary tools and the created containers:
+an overview of the neccessary tools and the output files.

-Language | Tools                            | Output
+Language | Necessary Tools                  | Output File
 -------- | -------------------------------- | ----------------
 C#       | Any of: csc, mcs, dmcs, gmcs     | tinysplinecs.dll
 Java     | javac and jar (available in JDK) | tinyspline.jar
+Python   | -                                | tinyspline.py

 ###API